The game has wildly captured the imaginations of kids, parents, and even school educators since its release in 2011 – and the craze continue to blaze.

 But why is Minecraft so popular?
-Unlike most video games, it offers players with unlimited possibilities to create a 3-dimensional world using a variety of different blocks – a task that requires a lot of creativity.
+Unlike most video games, it offers players unlimited possibilities to create a 3-dimensional world using a variety of different blocks – a task that requires a lot of creativity.

 It’s also an educational tool for kids that can help them learn anything from advanced computer skills, math, engineering, architecture, art, and history.
 Kids also pick up life skills like creativity, problem-solving, exploration, and teamwork.

 While playing Minecraft is exciting, you may want to take the gaming experience a step further by setting up a private Minecraft server.
 Fortunately, setting up a private Minecraft server is easy if you have some basic computer and networking skills.

 In this guide, we’ll show you how to set up a private Minecraft server on Windows, Mac, and Linux VPS.

 How to Set Up a Private Minecraft Server